Paris fashion week begins under Lagerfeld's shadow

 Internet resale sites have reported a huge spike in interest for Lagerfeld's work since his death.

-Such is "the Kaiser's" enduring influence, that youthful Berlin-based label Ottolinger led its show Monday with a series of acid-tinged tartan twin set outfits that were a cheeky millennials' take on Lagerfeld's Chanel classics.
+Such is "the Kaiser's" enduring influence that youthful Berlin-based label Ottolinger led its show on Monday with a series of acid-tinged tartan twin set outfits that were a cheeky millennials' take on Lagerfeld's Chanel classics.

 With British designer Phoebe Philo talked of as a possible successor at Chanel long term, one of her former acolytes at Celine, Korean-born Rok Hwang, kicked off fashion week's nine packed days with a highly assured Paris debut.